Skip to main content

 People and entity filters

-Filters for finding people by title, department, location, reporting structure, and combining with document searches.
+Find people by title, department, location, or reporting structure, and combine those filters with document searches.

 # Job & Organization